hubmapconsortium/hra-millitome-generator/OpenScad Code/V12/ReadMe.md

 ## <a id="toc_generator_apps"></a> **Generator Apps**

 The generation of graphics assets takes place in one of the three generator apps.
 Both, [MT-Generator](#generator-scad) and [MT-Icebox](#icebox-scad), are OpenScad code files which get called from one of the master apps.
 [MT-Organics](#toc_organics_scad) is called repeatedly from [mt-organics.bash](#toc_organics_bash).
 In the regular MT production chain no code needs to be accessed here.
-For debugging either one can be ran as stand-alone app, after un-commenting their [Open Properties Code Block](#toc_open_properties).
+For debugging, either one can be run as stand-alone app, after un-commenting their respective [Open Properties Code Block](#toc_open_properties).

 ## <a id="toc_generator_scad"></a> MT-Generator